 So how can I, as a black person celebrate Black History Month all year long?
 Here are five easy ways!

-The NAACP (National Association for the Advancement of Colored People) is the oldest black organization that champions for social justice, educational, political and economic equal rights for all.
+The NAACP (National Association for the Advancement of Colored People) is the oldest black organization that champions social justice, educational, political, and economic equal rights for all.
 It is their mission to eliminate racial based discrimination and ensure that the voices of African-Americans can be heard.

 Education is the most powerful weapon we can use to change the world – Nelson Mandela.
 The UNCF (United Negro College Fund) helps by offering minorities a range of support to its 39-member historically black colleges and universities to make higher education possible.
 Without the assistance of the UNCF, many colleges would be out of reach for most African-Americans.
 As a result, there have been over 430,000 graduates with the help of UNCF.

 Black Girls Code is an organization that focuses on empowering young black girls (ages 7-17) in the technology and computer programming field by educating them.
 Not only do they host after-school programs and workshops, but they aim to train one million black girls trained and qualified in the tech field by 2040.